expo/expo/docs/pages/build-reference/variables.md

 <div style={{marginTop: -20, display: 'block'}} />

-> ⚠️  Secrets set on the Expo website or through the EAS CLI will override any secrets set within your eas.json or app.config.js files.
+> ⚠️  Secrets set on the Expo website or through the EAS CLI will override any env variables with the same name set within your eas.json or app.config.js files.

 ### How do environment variables work for my Expo Development Client builds?